Non-Equilibrium Stratification in Supercritical CO2: Introduction

-as fluctuations can be assimilated to a body oscillating in a stratified volume \cite{Carpineti_2024, Ortiz2006,Croccolo_2019}.
 Long-range correlated fluctuations oscillate within the sample, while those correlated over smaller distances decay either by buoyancy or diffusion without oscillating, as already observed in liquid mixtures of two or three components for temperature and concentration fluctuations \cite{Croccolo_2019, garciafernandez_2019, ortizdezarate_2020}.

-Here, we use high-sensitivity shadowgraph setup to investigate temperature non-equilibrium fluctuations in supercritical \ce{CO2} layers subjected to vertical stabilising temperature gradients.
-This method has previously been applied to critical fluids and polymer solutions to study giant fluctuations, transport coefficients, and convection under gravity \cite{Croccolo2016, Castellini_2024}.
+In our experiments, we use a high-sensitivity shadowgraph setup to measure density non-equilibrium fluctuations in supercritical \ce{CO2} layers subjected to vertical stabilising temperature gradients.
+Shadowgraphy provides a depth-integrated fluctuating intensity directly related to the density, and thus, temperature, fluctuating fields

+with $W(q,z)$ an optical transfer.
+This method has previously been applied to critical fluids and polymer solutions to study giant fluctuations, thermophysical properties, and convection under gravity \cite{Croccolo2016, Castellini_2024}.
 Challenging measurements have also been performed under microgravity conditions due to the robustness of the dynamic shadowgraph approach \cite{Vailati2011}.

 Using our methodology \cite{Croccolo2012}, we analyse density 2D-maps in the Fourier space, thus separating the signal at different wave numbers $q$.
 By means of the Differential Dynamic Algorithm \cite{croccolo_2006, Croccolo2012}, whose concept is illustrated in Fig. \ref{fig:images}, we compute the structure functions (SFs) of fluid density fluctuations, captured by shadowgraphy, integrated over the vertical axis, parallel to the temperature gradient.
-The SFs contain quantitative information on the evolution of NEFs in both time and space, according to the following equation:
+The SFs contain quantitative information on the evolution of NEFs in both time and space, according to the following equation

 where $S(q)$ is the NEF static structure function, $T(q)$ is the shadowgraph transfer function, $f(q,dt)$ is the ISF and $B(q)$ is a noise term \cite{Castellini_2024}.
+The ISF is defined as the normalized autocorrelation function of the fluctuating intensity field $\delta I(q,dt)$.
+Using the fact that the cross-correlations $\langle\delta\rho(q,z,t)\delta\rho^*(q,z',0)\rangle$ decay rapidly with $|z-z'|$ in the stably stratified conduction state, we obtain

+When the thermophysical properties vary weakly with depth, $C_z^{(\rho)}(q,dt)$ can be approximated as independent of $z$, yielding a single effective contribution described by Equation (\ref{eq:sf_with_1_oscillation}).
+This corresponds to the usual situation of a thin fluid layer under a stabilizing thermal gradient, where the temperature, density, and thermophysical coefficients vary continuously across the sample but weakly enough so that the system can be treated as quasi-homogeneous around a single base state $(T_0,p_0)$, typically taken at the mean temperature.